rust-lang/rust/src/doc/tutorial.md

 }
 ~~~~

-A vector can be destructured using pattern matching:
+A slice or fixed-size vector can be destructured using pattern matching:

 ~~~~
 let numbers: &[int] = &[1, 2, 3];